SlicerMorph/VMM/README.md

 # SlicerMorph Tutorials for VMM
-SlicerMorph Tutorial for Virtual Morpho Meetup organized by Ian Dworking May 6th, 2020
+SlicerMorph Tutorial for Virtual Morpho Meetup organized by Ian Dworkin May 6th, 2020

 ## What is 3D Slicer and SlicerMorph